auravila/DataScience-Capstone/README.md

 The following capstone project will showcase many of the key concepts learned through the Machine Learning Engineer with Microsoft Azure Udacity course.

-The aim of the project is to provide a walkthrough via Jupyter notebooks and screenshots on the use of concepts such as datasets, Azureml model training, Azureml SDK, AutoML, Hyperdrive tunning and machine learning operations in order to build an end to end solution capable of predicting the probability of diabetes testing for a sample population and based on a finite set of measurements.
+The aim of the project is to provide a walkthrough via Jupyter notebooks and screenshots on the use of concepts such as datasets, AzureML model training, AzureML SDK, AutoML, Hyperdrive tunning and machine learning operations in order to build an end to end solution capable of predicting the probability of diabetes testing for a sample population and based on a finite set of measurements.

 ## Project Set Up and Installation

-The list of steps below are required in order to execute the AutoML project which includes the best model and webservice deployment.
+The list of steps below is required in order to execute the AutoML project which includes the best model and webservice deployment.

 ||Dependencies Setup and Installation|